habitry/medium_posts/_motivating_info_security.md

 **Your challenge:** Making their first steps as effortless as possible.

-Now you've gained their trust and they actually downloaded your app.
+You've gained their trust and they actually downloaded your app.
 Great!
 Now is the time to support their transition from outsiders to insiders in your [community](http://habitry.link/community).
-You want to help them feel like they can use your password manager successfully , that they're in the right place, and that they made the right choice.
+You want to help them feel like they can use your password manager successfully, that they're in the right place, and that they've made the right choice.

 ### Tactic: Use scaffolding to foster competence.

-Onboarding is the point in time when people will have the highest motivation they'll ever have to learn anything.
-It's like New Years Day.
-Use it wisely.
-Still, even though they're motivation is high, their skills and knowledge are quite low.
+Onboarding is the point when people will have the highest motivation they'll ever have to learn anything.
+It's like New Year's Day.
+Still, even though their motivation is high, their skills and knowledge are quite low.
 How would you design a journey if you thought of them as baby power users?
 If you demand too much of them, you can accidentally make them feel stupid.
 You need to support the hell out of their competence.
 Way more than you think they need.
-That's because you suffer from [The Curse of Knowledge](https://www.wikiwand.com/en/Curse_of_knowledge) and you've forgotten how hard it was for you to learn all this password management stuff the first time you came across it.
+As experts in our products, we often suffer from [The Curse of Knowledge](https://www.wikiwand.com/en/Curse_of_knowledge) and forgot how hard it was for us to learn all this password management stuff the first time we came across it.

 You could start by showing them a brief video of someone like them using your app.
-Merely watching others perform can foster our perception of competence (Kardas & O'Brien, 2018).
+Merely watching others perform an action can foster our perception of competence (Kardas & O'Brien, 2018).
 This is great because it's everyone is capable of watch a short video.
 It makes them feel like they are learning.
-And you've taken away any possibility of them making a mistake.
+This can actually be more successful than guiding them with tool tips, because you've taken away any possibility of them making a mistake.
 Success!

-The next step up in the scaffold would be to provide a mock walkthrough with tool tips.
+The next step up in the scaffold could be to provide a mock walkthrough with tool tips.
 Walk them through how to use the app on a made up account, so there's no way they can make a real mistake.
 You also want to start giving them precise hints on how to take specific actions in your app, along with meaningful positive feedback when they do take those actions.

 Finally, you can walk them through with their real accounts.
 For example, LastPass have a Security Challenge, where they audit a user's passwords and then provide simple suggestions on how a user can increase their "security score".
-Alternatively, you can
+Alternatively, you can do what 1Password does and walk them through the installation of a browser extension.
+Then demonstrate how any time they log into a website, the extension will automatically add their login information to their account.
+This shows people the "path forward" in a way that is easier to understand and less overwhelming than, "OMG I HAVE TO LOAD ALL MY PASSWORDS AT ONCE"

 **Motivation & Behavior Change Techniques**: Provide optimal challenge, demonstration of the behavior, instruction on how to perform the behavior, goal-setting, and feedback on behavior.